RoninDojo/RoninDojo/Manjaro Minimal Installation.md

 **SSH is a must-have on a minimal system**

-To use SSH open up terminal and input "your username"@IP address
+To use SSH open up terminal and input "your username"@IP address.

+Example: `user123@192.168.0.5`

     * If you want to use the root login to connect, you need to edit the configuration file: